AliceOhio/reimagine.classical/README.md

 •	The Contact Me page
 o	This page allows the user to share a bit more about their personal music preferences to provide “Classical reimagined” a base for their initial contact.
 The user will be asked their musical preference styles, as well as personal details such as first and last name, pronoun and email address. o	CONTACT ME IMAGE HERE
-•	The Why Classical Music?
-Page o	This page does not yet exist but will feature images of various musical instruments and miscellaneous facts about the advantages to listening to classical music.
-	Affect on heart health
-	Affect on psychological health
-	Affect on breathing rate
-	Affect on spiritual health
-	Affect on brain (stimulation / relaxation) o	WHY CLASSICAL MUSIC IMAGE HERE

 ## Testing
 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.